6581-sound-interface-device/graphicalfreecom/README.md

-# FreeCom - The DOS Command Line Interface #
+# gFreeCom - The DOS Command Line Interface (with a twist!) #
 ********************************************

-Source code distribution of FreeCOM - a Command line interface program, which substitutes COMMAND.COM
+Source code distribution of gFreeCOM - a Command line interface program, which substitutes COMMAND.COM

 <!-- Upstream Master -->